blender/blender/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

       :type: Vector((gx, gy, gz))

-   .. method:: addObject(object, other, time=0)
+   .. method:: addObject(object, reference, time=0)

       Adds an object to the scene like the Add Object Actuator would.

-      :arg object: The object to add
+      :arg object: The (name of the) object to add.
       :type object: :class:`KX_GameObject` or string
-      :arg other: The object's center to use when adding the object
+      :arg reference: The (name of the) object which position, orientation, and scale to copy.
-      :type other: :class:`KX_GameObject` or string
+      :type reference: :class:`KX_GameObject` or string
       :arg time: The lifetime of the added object, in frames.
 A time of 0 means the object will last forever.
       :type time: integer
       :return: The newly added object.